derrickoswald/CIMSpace/README.md

 - Zoom *mouse wheel* or *click arrows in upper right hand corner* or *shift-left-click and hold, drag window, release*
 - Pan *left-click and hold, drag, release*
 - Rotate *control-left-click and hold, drag, release* or reset North to vertical by *clicking compas icon in upper right hand corner*
-- toggle *Include internal features* in *Options* drop down in upper nav bar to hide or show station/distribution-box internals
+- toggle *Internal features* in *Options* drop down in upper nav bar to hide or show station/distribution-box internals
 - coordinate display in upper nav bar shows cursor longitude,latitude (x,y)

 **Attributes**